Looking for a way to liven up brussels sprouts? Try this vegetarian Brussels Sprout Gratin recipe, for a comforting winter treat.

 To many people, they are foul-smelling, sulphuric, and soggy poor relations of the cabbage.
 As such, they will only tolerate sprouts once yearly as part of Christmas dinner.
 The problem, more often than not, lies in how they are cooked.
 Boil sprouts to within an inch of their life, and they just aren’t going to taste good.
 Cook them in cheesy breadcrumbs, like in this Brussels Sprout Gratin recipe, and I promise it will change how you look at brussels sprouts.

 Try This Instead

-This cheap, quick and easy to prepare Brussels Sprout Gratin, made with store cupboard essentials, is a fantastic way to turn how you view the Brussels Sprout on your head.
-Instead of seeing them as soggy and vile, the addition of the cheese and mustard sauce to the Brussels Sprout Gratin invites you to instead enjoy them as a decadent comfort food.
+This cheap, quick, and easy-to-prepare Brussels Sprout Gratin, made with store cupboard essentials, is a fantastic way to turn how you view the brussels sprout on your head.
+Instead of seeing them as soggy and vile, the addition of the cheese and mustard sauce to the Brussels Sprout Gratin invites you to instead enjoy them as decadent comfort food.
 It’s absolutely perfect for cold nights when you need something delicious and hearty to warm your cockles.

 If you also omit the salt and go easy on the parmesan style hard cheese then it’s great for babies and toddlers.
 My one year old daughter adores this dish!

 - 500 g Brussels Sprouts buy locally grown ones if you can – washed, trimmed and cut into quarters

 - 25 g plain flour

 - 100 g cheddar cheese or similar hard cheese grated